danemadsen/copernicus/README.md

 # Copernicus

-A flutter_maps extension package for Copernicus API
+A flutter_maps extension package for utilising the Copernicus API to retrieve sentinel satellite imagery.

 ## Features